tomaallen/Synchrony_Detection-1/README.md

 ## 3.2.
 Model 2 - MdRQA

-For Model 2, a Multi-dimensional Recurrence Quantification Analysis approach has been implemented (MdRQA) as a complementary approach to analysing non-linear contingencies between maternal and infant pose and movement patterns.
-Model 2 pairs with our existing head and pose detection algorithms to generate new synchrony metrics.
-MdRQA assesses non-linear patterns of recurrence not considered by linear cross-correlations in Model 1.
-We are focussing our analysis on nose and neck keypoints, as we consider these important indicators of adult-infant engagement and dynamics. <br>
+For Model 2, a Multi-dimensional Recurrence Quantification Analysis (MdRQA - Wallot, Roepstorff and Monster, 2016) approach has been implemented.
+Whilst model 1 considers linear relationships between mother and infant pose signals, MdRQA offers a complementary approach by taking into account non-linear contingencies between maternal and infant pose and movement.
 MdRQA is a recurrence-based analysis technique to gauge the coordination pattern of multiple variables over time.
-The key concept of MdRQA, is recurrence, meaning how the variables of interest repeat their values over time.
-MdRQA quantifies patterns of repetitions, which—depending on the interpretation of the analysis—are related to the dynamic characteristics of a multivariate system or characterize the coordination of a group of variables over time. <br>
+The key concept of MdRQA is to quantify patterns of recurrence which are related to the dynamic characteristics of a multivariate system.
 MdRQA is a multivariate extension of simple RQA, which is an analysis technique that was developed to characterize the behavior of time-series that are the result of multiple interdependent variables, potentially exhibiting nonlinear behavior over time.
 The basis of the RQA approach is phase-space reconstruction through time-delayed embedding.
-A phase-space is a space in which all possible states of a system under study can be charted. _cit. (https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01835/full)._ <br>
+A phase-space is a space in which all possible states of a system under study can be charted.
+We focus our analysis on nose and neck keypoints, as we consider these important indicators of adult-infant engagement and dynamics.

+Wallot, S., Roepstorff, A., & Mønster, D. (2016).
+Multidimensional Recurrence Quantification Analysis (MdRQA) for the analysis of multidimensional time-series: A software implementation in MATLAB and its application to group-level data in joint action.
+Frontiers in psychology, 7, 224211. https://doi.org/10.3389/fpsyg.2016.01835 <br>

 ## TO CHANGE
 ## Part One: Python code to produce MRQA analysis inputs